Universities to uphold mask mandates until the end of April

 Many students at U of T advocate for mask mandates until the end of this year’s term to ensure optimal health and safety and reduce the number of incoming cases.

-Alexandra Gikas, a third-year students majoring in Economics at the U of T St. George, expresses her views on the mask mandate.
+Alexandra Gikas, a third-year student majoring in Economics at the U of T St. George, expresses her views on the mask mandate.
 In an interview with The Medium, she states, “Ultimately, the university has an obligation to prioritize the health and safety of their students during this time of uncertainty, so I am indifferent to the mask mandate being lifted now or towards the end of April.”

 At the same time, Gikas also feels masks can inhibit a student’s university experience.
 “I do think students should start experiencing life on campus without the obligation of wearing masks with hopes of returning to a state of normalcy,” continues Gikas.